Anthony-Marcovecchio/st-strava-data-analysis/README.md

 # st-strava-data-analysis
-Pulls Strava authenticated user's "run" activities and compare against a marathon training plan for weekly completion metrics and deep-dives.
+Pulls Strava authenticated user "run" activities and compare against a marathon training plan for weekly completion metrics and deep-dives.